 Some of the artist models offer coil splitting, as well as two voices.
-This is most evident on the Tosin Abasi models.
-The coils is split is designed to be noiseless, which is a major problem with regular passive pickups.
+This is most evident in the Tosin Abasi models.
+The coils are split and designed to be noiseless, which is a major problem with regular passive pickups.

 Fishman Fluence Modern: Testing

 I have used the Fishman Fluence Modern set for about a year now.
 They have a home in my Schecter guitar.
 I have been a die-hard EMG pickup user for years now, so being a fan of actives already, Fishman should win me over pretty quick, right?

 Well…no, actually.
 But some of that was my fault.
 Some of it isn’t.